ljufa/rsplayer/docs/build.md

 # Local Build Guide

-This document describes how to build `rsplayer` from source — on Linux (including cross-compilation for Linux/macOS targets) and natively on Windows.
+This document describes how to build `rsplayer` from source — on Linux (including cross-compilation for other Linux architectures), natively on macOS, and natively on Windows.

 Common cross-compilation targets (Linux host):